 If the refusal uses unlawful criteria (diagnosis required, not enough time on SEN Support, £6,000 threshold), write back pointing this out and asking the LA to reconsider using the correct legal test.

 If the LA maintains its refusal, you can appeal to the SEND Tribunal.
-You'll need to contact a mediation adviser first (details on the refusal letter) to get a mediation certificate.
-You can decline actual mediation and get the certificate within 3 working days.
+You’ll need to contact a mediation adviser first (details on the refusal letter) to get a mediation certificate.
+You can decline actual mediation and, under regulation 34 of the SEND Regulations 2014, the adviser must issue the certificate within 3 working days.

 Don’t let a refusal letter stop you.
 The tribunal exists precisely because LAs get these decisions wrong.